Vantiq/vantiq-sdk-node/docs/api.md

 Resource Name  | Type Name    | Description
 -------------- | ------------ | -----------
-analyticsmodels| ArsAnalyticsModel | Analytical models that can be imported and executed in Vantiq configurations | ArsRuleConfiguration | Configurations of Vantiq resources documents      | ArsDocument  | Unstructured documents stored in the Vantiq system namespaces     | ArsNamespace | Namespaces defined in the Vantiq system nodes          | ArsPeerNode  | Node defined in the Vantiq system to support federation profiles       | ArsProfile   | Vantiq user permission profiles procedures     | ArsComponent | Procedures defined in the Vantiq system rules          | ArsRuleSet   | Rules defined in the Vantiq system scalars        | ArsScalar    | User-defined property type definitions sources        | ArsSource    | Data sources defined in the Vantiq system topics         | ArsTopic     | User-defined topics in the Vantiq system types          | ArsType      | Data types defined in the Vantiq system users          | ArsUser      | Vantiq user accounts images         | ArsImages    | Images stored in the Vantiq system videos         | ArsVideos    | Videos stored in the Vantiq system
+analyticsmodels| system.analyticsmodels | Analytical models that can be imported and executed in Vantiq configurations | system.configurations | Configurations of Vantiq resources documents      | system.documents  | Unstructured documents stored in the Vantiq system namespaces     | system.namespaces | Namespaces defined in the Vantiq system nodes          | system.nodes      | Node defined in the Vantiq system to support federation profiles       | system.profiles   | Vantiq user permission profiles procedures     | system.procedures | Procedures defined in the Vantiq system rules          | system.rules      | Rules defined in the Vantiq system scalars        | ArsScalar         | User-defined property type definitions services       | system.services   | Services defined in the Vantiq system sources        | system.sources    | Data sources defined in the Vantiq system topics         | system.topics     | User-defined topics in the Vantiq system types          | system.types      | Data types defined in the Vantiq system users          | system.users      | Vantiq user accounts images         | system.images     | Images stored in the Vantiq system videos         | system.videos     | Videos stored in the Vantiq system

 Data types defined in the Vantiq system can also be used as resources.
 For example, if you define data type `MyNewType`, then `MyNewType` is now a legal resource name that can be used in the API methods.